Hide & seek with dogs, anyone?!

 If you’d like to take it up a notch, you can also take this game into your yard!
 This is going to be more difficult for your dogs because of the outdoors distractions.

 Give it a shot either way and let me know how it went!
-As always, I’d love to hear from you in the comment section!
+As always, I’d love to hear from you in the comment section below this blog post!